mpclarkson/icon-scraper/README.md

 This library is significant fork of this library by [Arthur Hoaro](https://github.com/ArthurHoaro/favicon).
 Key changes include:

   * Returns an array of icons, rather than just the favicon
-  * Icons returned as Icon objects which include the following properties: type, href and type
+  * Icons returned as Icon objects which include the following properties: type, href and size, and getters for width and height
   * No caching
   * PSR-4